delete-files-and-directories-linux

 Let’s take as an example tmp_dir1…

-The find command identifies that directory based on the -type and -name flags, it deletes the directory and after that it tries to enter the directory to look for anything else inside that directory that matches the same pattern.
+The find command identifies these two directories based on the -type and -name flags.
+It deletes the directories and after that, it tries to access them to look for anything else inside those directories that match the same pattern.

-That’s why we see this error, find tries to enter the directory after it has been removed.
+That’s why we see this error.
+The find command tries to enter the directory after it has been removed.

 A common requirement is to delete a directory based on its age.